avertocle/advent-of-code/README.md

 # Description

-Repor for any code written for coding contests.
+Repo for any code written for coding contests.
 Libraries should move out from here to avertocle/go-commons and be imported as modules.